zvbt/AnimeClient/README.md

 <br>

-- It can be done more professionally but I'm lazy
+- It can be done better but i'm lazy